 Japanese Jujutsu vs. BJJ For Self-Defense

 Both BJJ and Jujutsu have pros and cons when it comes to self-defense.
-But as a more versatile system, Jujutsu has a slight edge in this aspect.
-BJJ is also very practical.
-In fact, it is often seen as the best option.
-But the intensity and broader range of weapons are why Jujutsu is better.
+But as a more versatile system, Jujutsu has a slight edge in this aspect, at least theoretically.

 Japanese Jujutsu vs. BJJ For MMA

-BJJ plays a crucial role in modern MMA, and it has been like that since day 1 when Royce Gracie ruled the sport in the early stages.
-Since then, BJJ has evolved a lot, and it’s fair to say that its role has gotten even more prominent.
+BJJ plays a crucial role in modern mixed martial arts, which has been like that since day 1 when Royce Gracie ruled the sport.
+Since then, BJJ has evolved a lot, and its role has gotten even more prominent.

 In this day and age, it is a crucial element of MMA for ground fighting, an element you can’t expect to succeed without.
-Just about every modern MMA fighter at the top level in the UFC must have at least basic BJJ skills in their arsenal.
+Every modern MMA fighter at the top level in the UFC must have at least basic BJJ skills in their arsenal.

-According to stats, BJJ is in the second place on the list of martial arts that have produced most UFC champions, with the first one being wrestling.
+According to stats, BJJ is in second place on the list of martial arts that have produced the most UFC champions, behind wrestling.
 Many great UFC fighters have had some background in BJJ, with the most famous ones being Charles Oliveira and Fabricio Werdum.

 Japanese Jujutsu vs. BJJ — Who Would Win In A Street Fight?

 The winner of the Jujutsu vs. BJJ matchup is based on many factors, like the place of the fight or if there are any weapons.
-Overall, it’s fair to assume that athletes trained in Jujutsu have slightly better chances of beating their grappling colleagues from BJJ.
-But there is an argument that this fight could also go the other way around.
+But most of all it depends on the quality of the school.